rails/rails/guides/source/active_storage_overview.md

 -------------------

 To create variation of the image, call `variant` on the Blob.
-You can pass any transformation to the method supported by the procecssor.
+You can pass any transformation to the method supported by the processor.
 The default processor is [MiniMagick](https://github.com/minimagick/minimagick), but you can also use [Vips](http://www.rubydoc.info/gems/ruby-vips/Vips/Image).

-To enable variants, add `image_processing` gem to your `Gemfile`:
+To enable variants, add the `image_processing` gem to your `Gemfile`:

 ```ruby
 gem 'image_processing', '~> 1.2'